vestrel00/contacts-android/howto/howto-query-profile.md

 Queries require the `android.permission.READ_CONTACTS` permission.
 If not granted, the query will do nothing and return null.

+> For API 22 and below, the permission "android.permission.READ_PROFILE" is also required but
+> only at the manifest level.
+Prior to API 23 (Marshmallow), permissions needed to be granted
+> prior to installation instead of at runtime.

 To perform the query with permission, use the extensions provided in the `permissions` module.
 For more info, read [How do I use the permissions module to simplify permission handling using coroutines?](/contacts-android/howto/howto-use-api-with-permissions-handling.html)